tianya1451/rl_swarm_watch_dog/README.md

    # 按 Ctrl+A 然后按 D 分离会话
    ```

-3. 查看监控日志：
+4. 查看监控日志：
    ```bash
    tail -f monitor.log
    ```

 ### English Version

+1.
+    - `LOG_FILE`: Path to the monitoring log file
+    - `WORKSPACE`: Path to the RL-Swarm working directory
+    - 'trap cleanup EXIT'  Enter the project, locate the run_rl_swarm.sh file, delete this line of content, and save.
-1. Start the monitoring script:
+2. Start the monitoring script:
    ```bash
    ./monitor_rl_swarm.sh
    ```

-2. Recommended to run in background or use screen/tmux sessions:
+3. Recommended to run in background or use screen/tmux sessions:
    ```bash
    nohup ./monitor_rl_swarm.sh > nohup.out 2>&1 &
    ```